GurYN/ccproxy/README.md

 2. `$CCPROXY_CONFIG`
 3. `$CCPROXY_STATE/config.yaml`
 4. `./ccproxy.yaml`
-A config file is **required** — startup fails with a clear error if none is found.
+A config file is **required**: startup fails with a clear error if none is found.
 The minimal valid config is just `allow_passthrough_models: true` (which is the default), letting clients drive ccproxy with bare `model: "haiku"` requests without declaring any aliases.

-Env vars are intentionally minimal — behavior lives in YAML.
+Env vars are intentionally minimal; behavior lives in YAML.
 Full reference:

 | Variable | Purpose | Default |
 |---|---|---|